aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ```

 This stack creates an environment comprising:
-- a VPC with 2 public subnets and 2 private subnets with NAT Gateways,
+- a VPC with 2 public subnets and 2 private subnets in 2 AZs, and a NAT Gateway;
-- an ECS cluster (no container instances are created, as AWS Fargate will be used to run all services)
+- an ECS cluster (no container instances are created, as AWS Fargate will be used to run all services);
-- a service discovery namespace
-- a log group
-- an App Mesh service mesh
+- an App Mesh service mesh;
-- an ingress service in ECS (Envoy proxy), fronted by a network load balancer, and with an associated virtual gateway in the mesh.
+- an ingress service in ECS (Envoy proxy), fronted by a network load balancer, and with an associated virtual gateway in the mesh;
+ - other resources e.g. service discovery namespace, log group and IAM roles.

-Following completion of this stack build, you will have an environment as shown below:
+Following completion of this stack build, you will have an environment as shown below (VPC and subnets not shown):

 ![Environment](img/Environment.png)